Welcome to STAT Lab!

 Students in the classes covered by STAT Lab are referred to as ``tutees.’’
 Tutees are held to the standards of the Virginia Tech Academic Honor Code.
 Discernment for which assignments are eligible for seeking help from tutors is the responsibility of the tutee, not the tutor.
 Also, STAT Lab is not a service for tutors to complete or check homework.
 Tutees should come to STAT Lab prepared to ask questions about topics in statistics classes.

 Once scheduled to attend STAT Lab, it is the responsibility of the tutor to attend each week during their entire office hours.
-That is, tutors are to sign-in and sign-out of zoom (via the links the tutors provided) ON TIME and AT ALL TIMES.
+That is, tutors are to host "a meeting" via their zoom id ON TIME and AT ALL TIMES.

 If a tutor has a conflict and/or cannot attend their typical time, it is the tutor’s responsibility to find a substitute and do as follows: